Fabien2S/SteamworksNET/README.md

 [...]
 // When you no longer need the event, you can call .Dispose() on it
-// You do not needs to dispose the call results when shutting down the API (Client or Server are managed separately) callResult.Dispose()
+// You do not need to dispose the call results when shutting down the API callResult.Dispose()
 ```
 </details>